jududdar/md_quests/everfrost/Trankia.md

 if **You turn in:** [Shadowed Ball](/item/10528)

-e.self:Say("You must be another one from Vilissia.
-I will tell you what I tell all the others
+>**Trankia says:** You must be another one from Vilissia.
+I will tell you what I tell all the others - you must help me [avenge] my [brother] before I will help you attain Tishan's Kilt.

  **You receive:**  [A tattered note](/item/18797) (+500 exp)